 What’s the Best Slow Cooker?

 If you're looking for a new programable Crock-Pot to make your healthy slow cooker recipes, we recommend this Digital Stainless Steel Crockpot.

 The digital countdown control lets you program cook times anywhere from 30 minutes up to 20 hours.
-It also shifts to the Warm setting automatically once cook time completes.
+It also shifts to the Warm setting automatically once the cooking time completes.
 The handy Cook and Carry option is nice too.